a-g-van-hamel-foundation/codecs/site/Ceteicean/README.md

 # CETEIcean extension for MediaWiki (beta)

 The CETEIcean extension is an extension to MediaWiki which implements the JavaScript library [CETEIcean](https://github.com/TEIC/CETEIcean) (pronounce: `/sɪˈti:ʃn/`) to let users collaborate on and display [TEI XML](https://tei-c.org/) documents on the wiki.
-CETEIcean differs from other, typically XSLT-based methods of rendering TEI XML in that the web output uses Custom Elements (CE) of the Web Components standards, preserving much of the structure of the original document.
+CETEIcean differs from other, typically XSLT-based methods of rendering TEI XML in that the web output uses HTML5 Custom Elements (CE) of the Web Components standards and preserves much of the structure of the original document.

 Its support for working with TEI XML is twofold: first, TEI XML documents can be created, edited and displayed in a dedicated namespace of the wiki; and second, a parser function (`#cetei`) can be used to embed documents, or even discrete sections of them, inline in wikitext.